Hesston, Kansas: Radio

 Hesston is served by numerous radio stations of the Wichita-Hutchinson listening market area, and satellite radio.
 See Media in Wichita, Kansas.

 Television

-Hesston is served by over-the-air ATSC digital TV of the Wichita-Hutchinson viewing market area, cable TV by Allegiance Communications, and satellite TV.
+Hesston is served by over-the-air ATSC digital TV of the Wichita-Hutchinson viewing market area, cable TV by Cox Communications, and satellite TV.
 See Media in Wichita, Kansas.

 Infrastructure

 Transportation

 Interstate I-135 and highway US 81 pass through Hesston.

-Hesston is serviced by a branch of the Kansas and Oklahoma Railroad operating between McPherson and Newton, where it connects to the BNSF Railway.
+Hesston is served by a branch of the Kansas and Oklahoma Railroad operating between McPherson and Newton, where it connects to the BNSF Railway.

+The Missouri Pacific Railroad formerly provided passenger rail service along a route from Eldorado to McPherson although this had ended prior to 1946.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.